aravikusu/konamicode/README.md

 And finally, just connect the `success` signal!

 Easy peasy.
 Now add your own secrets (or just use it for other key-combination related things)!

+## Planned features:
+- A toggle so you can use controller inputs, not just keyboard.
+- A timer so you have to input buttons in quick succession.